My wild surfing adventure in Samoa

 Diving into the crystal clear blue water, still chilled from the night, I threw back my head and eyed up the surfing takeoff spot.

-I was glad I was wearing my thick soled rubber surfing booties for when I would have to inevitably stand on those same jagged corals.
+I was glad I was wearing my thick-soled rubber surfing booties for when I would have to stand on those same jagged corals inevitably.

-Planting my rubber covered feet and grabbing the outside rail of my surfboard I leaned against the rushing wall of water.
-The power of the wave threatening to tear me from my stance and throw me onto the coral reef just 2 feet below the surface.
+Planting my rubber-covered feet and grabbing the outside rail of my surfboard, I leaned against the rushing wall of water.
+The power of the wave threatened to tear me from my stance and throw me onto the coral reef just 2 feet below the surface.

 A fall that would not leave me unscathed.

-A shadow loomed up over my left shoulder before pitching down over my right.
-The barrel of the wave fitting perfectly over my hunched torso.
-My eyes fixed on the point of safety just a few short seconds away.
+A shadow loomed over my left shoulder before pitching down over my right.
+The barrel of the wave fits perfectly over my hunched torso.
+My eyes fixed on the safety point just a few short seconds away.

-Bursting into the sunlight I ripped one last turn with a quick glance behind.
-A grin splitting my faces as I realised I had done it.
+Bursting into the sunlight, I ripped one last turn with a glance behind.
+A grin split my face as I realized I had done it.
 I had pushed my limits and succeeded.